Joel (footballer, born 1980)

-Joel Bertoti Padilha (祖爾 Joel; born July 24, 1980 in Torres, Rio Grande do Sul, Brazil), more commonly known as Joel, is a Brazilian football defender who last played for Rangers in the Hong Kong First Division League.
+Joel Bertoti Padilha (祖爾 Joel; born 24 July 1980), commonly known as Joel, is a former Brazilian professional footballer who played as a centre back.

-Career
+Club career

-Wofoo Tai Po (2006–2009)
+Tai Po

-Joel joined Wofoo Tai Po (Tai Po FC) in September 2006.
-He established himself as an important first team player immediately and scored a debut goal(The first home game of Wofoo Tai Po, against South China).
+Joel joined Tai Po in September 2006.
+He established himself as an important first team player immediately and scored a debut goal(The first home game of Tai Po, against South China).
 He became an immediate solution of the team's weakness in defending header and also added a lot of quality in attacking.
 Besides his passing and run from deep position ability, Joel's attacking header and free kick skills made him the top scorer of the team with 6 goals in 2006/2007, along with striker Christian Annan.

 Joel changed his jersey number from 28 to 6 in season 2007/2008, which he scored 7 times and became the third top scorer in the team, and the top scoring defender among the Hong Kong First Division League.

-South China AA
+South China

 Joel joined South China at the beginning of the 2010 season.
 On 18 December 2011, he scored two goals, one with a header and the other with a penalty kick, to inflict the first defeat of Kitchee's league season.
 In January 2012, he was named the Most Valuable Player in the 2011-12 Hong Kong First Division League for December 2011 by the Hong Kong Sports Press Association.